mvolkmann/blog/src/zig.md

 Enums can define methods that can be called on instances.
 These methods can be called on an instance or an instance can be passed to them.

+Here is a an example that demonstrates all of these features.

 ```zig
 const std = @import("std");
 const print = std.debug.print;